A Solvable Model of Quantum Darwinism-Encoding Transitions

 Then we ask: can we retrieve information on $R$ from a fraction $F$ of the \textit{environment}, with $|F| / |E| = f$?
 Moreover, we only allow access to $Z$ operators on $F$ (allowing access to all operators results in an entirely different phase diagram~\cite{inprep}).
 Then, the order parameter \eqref{eq:pi} obeys a modified recursion relation~\cite{supp}.
 In particular, ${\pi}_{\mathbf{a}} = 0$, and the probability of retrieving one classical bit equals $1 - \pi_{\mathbf{n}}$.
 We find that, when $f = 1$, there is a transition:

 where $r_c= \frac{1}{2} \left(2-\sqrt{3}\right) \approx 0.134$.
 This transition is equivalent to the standard MIPT.
 Indeed, consider projectively measuring $Z$ on all the qubits of $F$.
 If $\mathbf{s} = \mathbf{n}$, the measurements reveal nothing about $R$, which remains entangled with unmeasured bits.
 Otherwise, if say $\mathbf{s} = \mathbf{x}$, the measurements will project the qubit $R$ to an eigenstate of $X$, disentangling it.
 Therefore, $r > r_c$ is the area-law (purified) phase and $r < r_c$ the volume-law (encoded) phase~\cite{bao-altman,gullans-huse-prl,vijay-encoding,li-fisher-QEC}.
 Note that the transition exists \textit{only} at $f = 1$, where almost all the environment is accessible.
 For any $f < 1$, $ \pi_{\mathbf{n}}(t\to\infty)$ depends smoothly on $r$ and never vanishes.
 This is after all reasonable from the MIPT point of view: we need all the measurement outcomes to construct the quantum trajectory state.
-In contrast, the Quantum Darwinism-encoding transition is precisely about the information available in small samples.